mathwhiz1212/proxmox-notes/PfSense.md

 On DHCP you can use DNS Servers: `172.20.0.1`, `1.1.1.1`, `9.9.9.9`, and `8.8.8.8`.

+### VLAN Interface (Guest Network)

+Interface > assignments > VLANs

+Add > Enter VLAN tag.

+Go back to assignments and select the interface that has that VLAN tag under VLAN [Tag number] on [Physical interface name].

+Enable interface.

+Description: `GUEST1`

+Static IPv4.

+IPv4: `10.0.0.0/16`

+Save.

+### Firewall Rules

+Interface rules and floating rules with the Quick (apply action immediately on match) are applied top to bottom.
+Floating rules apply before interface rules.

+Floating > Add >

+Allow ping from any subnet:

+Pass, check apply the action immediately on match, any interface, protocol (ICMP echoreq), source, destination - This Firewall (self).
+Description: `Allow ping from any inteface.`

+Allow access to this firewall for DNS from anything but my home network (WAN):

+Pass, check apply the action immediately on match: !
+WAN subnets, destination This Firewall (self), port 53 (DNS).
+Description: `Allow DNS from any interface except the WAN (home) network.`

+Block inter-guest traffic:

+Block, Apply action immediately, any protocol, source `10.0.0.0/16`, destination `10.0.0.0/16`.
+Description: Block Inter-Guest Traffic.

+### LAN/Mgmt

+By default, the anti-Lockout Rule should be enabled, as well as default to any IPv4 and IPv6 rules.

+### GUEST1

+Block, Source: GUEST1 Subnets Destination LAN subnets.
+Description: Block traffic to LAN (172.20.0.0/16).

+Block, Source: GUEST1 Subnets Destination WAN subnets.
+Description: Block traffic to WAN (192.168.1.0/24).

+And repeat for any other subnets.

+Disable allow any to IPv6.

+Leave the allow to any IPv4 at the bottom.

 ### CLI LAN setup.

 Hit 2 and 2 to setup the LAN interface.